Division of Student Affairs

 B170 Lower Level, University Center · Box 19355 · 817-272-2354 · www.uta.edu/csr

 The Center for Students in Recovery (CSR) provides a safe, healthy, and welcoming environment for students to cultivate life skills and celebrate recovery successes.
 Members enjoy access to scholarships, educational and volunteer opportunities, and a strong network of supportive peers.
-The recovery coaching and peer-based recovery mentorship helps students manage challenging situations with agility and grace.
+The recovery coaching and peer-based recovery mentorship help students manage challenging situations with agility and grace.
 To join CSR, a student must be admitted to The University of Texas at Arlington and committed to living clean and sober.

 Counseling and Psychological Services

 Counseling and Psychological Services: 303 Ransom Hall · Box 19156 · 817-272-3671 · www.uta.edu/caps